bxparks/AceCommon/examples/MemoryBenchmark/README.md

   function consumes about 180 bytes on 8-bit AVR processors, more than the native division by `/1000` which takes about 130 bytes.

+**v1.4.5+**

+* Upgrade STM32duino Core from 1.9.0 to 2.0.0.
+    * Flash memory increases by 2.3kB across the board.
+    * Static memory decreases by 250 bytes across the board.
+    * AceCommon code unchanged.
+* Upgrade SparkFun SAMD Core from 1.8.1 to 1.8.3.
+    * No changes to flash or static memory.

 ## Arduino Nano

 * 16MHz ATmega328P